-Our dream job began in September 2005 when we (Marc and Anne Alton purchased the property in September 2005, moving their young family from Bright’s Grove to Aberarder Line in Plympton-Wyoming with a goal of creating a vineyard and winery where we can make delicious wines and create a new wine region ( Huron Shores) for Ontario.
-The location of our vineyard lies in the middle of the world’s wine belt, the zone between 41 and 44 degrees north, would be an ideal one.
+Marc and Anne Alton purchased the property in September 2005, moving their young family from Bright’s Grove to Aberarder Line in Plympton-Wyoming, with a goal of creating a vineyard and winery, making delicious wines and developing a new wine region.
+Marc knew that geographically, this location in the middle of the world’s wine belt, the zone between 41 and 44 degrees north, would be an ideal one.

 For a birds-eye view of our vineyard and an inside look at our winery, check out this video by Ontario Southwest.